venkey024/Portfolio_website/resume-markdown.md

 - Conducted 50+ structured interviews to capture habits, KPIs, and qualitative traits responsible for 25% higher productivity in top quartile performers.
 - Documented 12+ differentiating behaviors and used them to design 3 performance coaching frameworks for field teams.
 - Calculated cost of failure for 10+ critical roles, identifying up to 14C annual loss from delayed onboarding or untrained staff.
-- Integrated RMF insights into 5 executive dashboards and 10 consulting reports, improving leadership visibility and HR actionability.
-- Positioned RMF as a proprietary, repeatable framework adopted in 3 states and across 4 BFSI partners, increasing stakeholder satisfaction by 22%.

 ### Accenture — Data Analytics Virtual Internship
 *July 2024 - August 2024, Remote*